giantswarm/rbac-bootstrap-app/README.md

 **Who can use it?**

-- This app run in all clusters and versions.
+- This app can be used in all clusters and release versions.

 ## Installing